telerik/reporting-docs/knowledge-base/how-to-use-multivalue-report-parameter-in-a-sql-query.md

 END
 GO
 ```
-The above is an example of stored procedure and a function splitting a string by a given character.
+The above is an example of a stored procedure and a function splitting a string by a given character.

  On configuring the SqlDataSource component, you can join the selected values of the multivalue report parameter into a single string by using the [Join built-in function](../expressions-text-functions):